60-day money-back on any purchase

 Left Hand Point Toward the Ground

-Another great drill to fix the slice is to ensure you are pointing the lead wrist towards the ground on the takeaway.
+Another great drill to fix the slice is to ensure you are pointing the lead wrist toward the ground on the takeaway.

 Throw a Ball Drill

-Danny Maude created this “Throw A Ball” drill that helps you see and feel exactly what it takes to square a clubface through impact.
+Danny Maude created this “Throw A Ball” drill to help you see and feel exactly what it takes to square a clubface during impact.

 This drill may look a little funny at first; however, you’ll see why it’s so effective when you watch the positions he gets into in slow motion.